ksefcovic/CYBR4580/README.md

 + I know your MAC address: targeted tracking of individual using Wi-Fi (Mathieu Cunch)
 + Hardening web applications using a least privilege DBMS access model (Stuart Steiner, Daniel Conte de Leon, Ananth A. Jillepalli)
 State of the art
-+ A few applications exist that work similarly to the proposed application, but
++ A few applications exist that work similarly to the proposed application, but these work at the application level while the user is logged in to the phone.
+These applications work on IOS and through companies like Google.
+The user will have to have an account active on that device in order to make it work.
++ In 2007 a company called AbsoluteSoftware did something similar to what we are proposing through Dell.
+If your laptop was stolen, you could contact them and they would work with local law enforcement to get your laptop back.
+This application only worked on Windows XP and Vista machines.

 Our technical plan will work along these lines:
 + Find open source Android libraries relating to NIC general purpose driver